clustar/clustar.github.io/index.md

 ### Summary

 Clustar should be utilized to identify protostars and other potential celestial objects that are suspected to be non-bivariate Gaussian.
-The t-SNE clustering methods further identify images with substructures that may be of interest; nonetheless, this package is open to anyone that works with FITS files can utilize the different methods independently or as a pipeline to preprocess, group, fit, and cluster their data.
+The t-SNE clustering methods further identify images with substructures that may be of interest; nonetheless, this package is open to anyone that works with FITS files.
+They can utilize our package methods independently or as a pipeline to preprocess, group, fit, and cluster their data.